oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files-free/podman-sharded-database-free-with-user-defined-sharding.md

 ## Scale-in an existing Oracle Globally Distributed Database

-If you want to Scale-in an existing Oracle Globally Distributed Database by removing a particular shard database out of the existing shard databases, then you will to complete the steps in below order:
+If you want to Scale-in an existing Oracle Globally Distributed Database by removing a particular shard database out of the existing Oracle Globally Distributed Database, then you will to complete the steps in below order:

 - Confirm the shard to be deleted is present in the list of shards in the Oracle Globally Distributed Database
 - Move the chunks out of the shard database which you want to delete